stevavoliajvar/stop_cloudflare/subfiles/cloudflare-alternatives.md

 ## Best way to protect your server from DDoS
-- Avoid any service that _can intercept_ HTTP traffic (like Cloudflare)
+- Avoid any third-party service that _can intercept_ HTTP traffic (like Cloudflare)
 - Install WAF on your loadbalancer.
   - Even simple [ModSecurity](https://www.modsecurity.org/) can save you.
 - Add rate-limit to your nftable(firewall) and server software.